1816

 Butler was active in the presidential campaign of 1872 speaking at the Republican State Convention at Lawrence and serving as an elector.

-Though often urged by his friends to run for office, Butler invariably refused telling them” …He considered the office of a Christian preacher the highest office on earth.”
+Though often urged by his friends to run for office, Butler invariably refused telling them …"I considered the office of a Christian preacher the highest office on earth.”

-Pardee used his influence for good among community and the church until his death at the age of 72
+Pardee used his influence for good among community and the church until his death, on October 20th, at the age of seventy-two.